 A first conclusion is that local authorities make very few applications for supervision orders - only 6% of all children are subject to this type of application nationally.
 Hence applications for supervision orders are exceptional rather than routine when considered in terms of the overall volume of S31 applications issued (between 2007/8 and 2016/17).
-There has been an increase in the number of standalone supervision orders made at the conclusion of S31 proceedings, but again, when considered as a proportion of all legal orders made at the end of proceedings, we are seeing only a 1% increase in the proportion of supervision orders made (from 14% in 2010/11 to 15% in 2007/08)107.
+There has been an increase in the number of standalone supervision orders made at the conclusion of S31 proceedings, but again, when considered as a proportion of all legal orders made at the end of proceedings, we are seeing only a 1% increase in the proportion of supervision orders made (from 14% in 2010/11 to 15% in 2007/08).
 It suggests that the role of standalone supervision orders in "rebuilding family relations" has gained very little ground over the last few years, despite the greater emphasis on placement within the family following re B and Re B-S in 2013.
-The changing trend is in the use of supervision orders to bolster other family orders - for example, in 2010/17, of all SGO orders made, 18% were made in combination with a supervision order (this is discussed further below).
+The changing trend is in the use of supervision orders made in combination with a supervision order, whereas in 2016/17, 30% of all SGOs were made in combination with a supervision order (this is discussed further below).